-In total, 4.4% of students in grades 4-12+ self-identified with a 2SLGBTQIA+ gender.
+In total, 4.4% of students in grades 4-12+ self-identified with a gender that differs from their sex assigned at birth.

 SEXUAL ORIENTATION

 Sexual orientation was asked of students in grades 7 and up.
 Approximately 5% of student participants identified with two or more of the sexual orientation options provided in the Census.